-In recent years, we’ve been advised to correct some eating behaviors to improve the quality of our diet.
-Besides making good food choices, they’ve been telling us to eat more consciously.
-Therefore, we’ve also been given suggestions regarding the right time to eat.
+In recent years, we’ve been advised to correct certain eating behaviors to improve the quality of our diets.
+Besides being encouraged to make good food choices, we’ve been told to eat more consciously.
+We’ve also been given suggestions regarding the right time to eat.

-While it’s true that this schedule depends largely on the habits of each person, there are certain “principles” that we should respect.
-This way, we get the most out of food and, incidentally, promote important functions, such as metabolism.
-Find out more about this!
+While it’s true that this schedule will depend largely on your own eating habits, there are certain ‘principles’ that you should respect.
+This means you’ll get the most out of your food as well as promote important functions, such as your metabolism.

 The right time to eat

 Recent studies have shown that the body’s circadian system primes the body to be more efficient at digesting, absorbing, and metabolizing food earlier in the day.